Harry Kim (Star Trek): Concept and development

 Wang had initially gone along with the writing on the show until towards the end of the second season when he asked the production writers if he could have some action scenes and perhaps a romance.
 He had realised at the time that he was the only member of the main cast without a stunt double as he had never had an action scene that required one.
 This resulted in the Brannon Braga penned "Non Sequitur", to which Wang said to Rick Berman that there was not a need to give him all his requests in a single episode.
 Following that, he became more involved in suggestions for character direction, but the writers avoided giving Kim more of a comedic element similar to The Doctor (Robert Picardo) and Neelix (Ethan Phillips).
 Wang described himself as someone who tells jokes and makes impersonations on sets and was disappointed at not being able to utilise this nature.
-The producers at one point had planned to permanently kill off Harry Kim during season three, but after Wang was included in the People list of sexiest people alive 1997, the plan was abandoned.

 By season five of Voyager, certain characters were seen by the production staff as being under-utilised, Kim amongst them.
 This led to episodes placing Kim, Chakotay and Tuvok in central positions, including the episode "Timeless" for the character of Kim.
 Wang was pleased with the episode, and felt that being able to act as the two different versions of Kim showed "a great dichotomy".
 Following the end of the show in 2001, Wang had felt that the character should have been promoted during the course of the series, but was told by producers that "someone's got to be the ensign".